troglobit/troglobit.github.io/content/projects/finit.md

 ---
 title: "Fast init for Linux systems"
-date: 2021-03-22 07:59:00 +0100
+date: 2021-04-27 06:39:00 +0100
 aliases: /finit.html
 ---
 ![finit logo](/images/finit3.png#floatright)

-Finit is a simple alternative to [SysV init][1] and [systemd][7], originally reverse engineered from the EeePC fastinit by Claudio Matsuoka — "gaps filled with frog DNA …"
+Finit is an alternative to [SysV init][1] and [systemd][7], originally reverse engineered from the EeePC fastinit by Claudio Matsuoka — "gaps filled with frog DNA …"

+Features include:

+  * Standard [runlevels][8]
+  * Starting processes in parallel
+  * [Process monitoring][2] (supervision)
+  * Sourcing environment files
+  * Pre/Post script actions
+  * Tooling to enable/disable services
+  * [Runparts](https://www.unix.com/man-page/Linux/8/RUN-PARTS/) and SysV `/etc/rc.local`
+  * One-shot tasks, daemons, or SysV init scripts
-Finit supports runlevels, [process monitoring][2], as well as task and network condition dependencies.
-E.g., *"start this service when basic networking is available"*, or *"wait until syslogd has started"*.
+  * Dependencies, in Finit called conditions, e.g., start service network is up, or wait until syslogd has started

-For more details, see the online [documentation][README].
+  * Built-in getty with made-easy board-bringup support
+  * Built-in watchdog, with support for hand-over to [watchdogd](https://troglobit.com/watchdogd.html)
+  * Built-in support for Debian/BusyBox `/etc/network/interfaces`
+  * Cgroups v2, both configuration and monitoring in `initctl top`
+  * Plugin support for extensive customization
+  * Proper rescue mode with bundled `sulogin` for protected maintenance shell

+Some of these feature are presented below, for more, see the [online documentation][README].

 Example
 -------

-The [GitHub finit/contrib/ section][contrib], also part of the tarball, includes examples, with sample configurations for Debian, Void, and Alpine Linux.
+The [GitHub finit/contrib/ section][contrib], also part of the release tarball, include sample configurations for Debian, Void, and Alpine Linux.

 ![Alpine Linux started with Finit](/images/finit4-screenshot.png#center)